 - in part 2 we focus on why the crash diet is potentially bad for your health and your metabolism

 - next, in part 3, I’ll show you how to lose weight in a sustainable way and

 - finally, part 4 will provide you with all the tools you need to create a successful weight loss protocol for your personal lifestyle

 How to create a successful weight loss protocol

-To conclude this article, I want to help you create your successful weight loss diet with a few guidelines and tips to get things started:
+To conclude this article series, I want to help you create your successful weight loss diet with a few guidelines and tips to get things started:

 - Find a diet that fits into your lifestyle that works after the weight loss is over